apoapse1/somnium-fur-enderal/source/1_Installation.rst

 There are a few things you will need to make sure to have before you can download and play Somnium.
 First and foremost, you will need at least **190GB** of free space.
 You can delete the contents of the ``downloads`` folder after it is fully installed to reduce this, however you will need to redownload all the mods when you wish to update the list.

 *The following steps are only needed if you are installing Somnium for the first time.
-If you are updating Somnium, jump straight to* :ref:`Updating-reference-lable`
+If you are updating Somnium, jump straight to:*

+:ref:`Updating-reference-lable`

 Installing Microsoft Visual C++
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~